1 As the deer pants for streams of water,

-Today, as you feel the pangs of hunger or you feel tempted to break the fast that you have decided on for yourself, ask yourself if you feel this hungry or desperate for time with God.
+When you feel the pangs of hunger, or you feel tempted to break the fast that you have decided on for yourself, ask yourself if you feel this hungry or desperate for time with God.
 Do you long to be with God and receive spiritual nourishment in the same way that you dream about that next meal or dessert or snack?

-The psalmist here says that he is so needful of God’s appearance in his life that his tears have been his food.
-Today, as you continue in your fast and you begin to experience greater temptation and trial in regards to breaking your fast, focus on your need to cultivate a yearning passion for God, greater than the passions of your physical body.
+The psalmist here says that he is so needful of God’s presence in his life that his tears have been his food.
+When fasting, you begin to experience greater temptation and trial in regards to breaking your fast, focus on your need to cultivate a yearning passion for God, greater than the passions of your physical body.

 The first lesson of fasting, then, is just how our daily desires have come to rule our lives when only God can meet and fill what we truly need.